EmperorSmiles/real-estate-investment/README.md

 Thanks for checking out this project.

-Intellivest is a Portfolio project built by [me] (https://github.com/EmperorSmiles).
+Intellivest is a Portfolio project built by [me](https://github.com/EmperorSmiles).

 Intellivest is a fictional Real Estate investment company that allows individuals to achieve their dream of home ownership as well as provides a vehicle to invest in booming Real Estate markets globally through shared ownership.